 This principle aligns with the above regarding ethics.
 When we operate from a standpoint of ethical thinking, we naturally respect other people and other living things.
 Respect for other people and the environment is the basis of a healthy culture.

 On the other hand, the worship of imaginary beings divides humanity.
-Religion uses its God to justify for war, genocide, ethnic and gender discrimination.
-These attributes disqualify the religion as a source for moral guidance.
+Religion uses its God to justify war, genocide, ethnic, and gender discrimination.
+These attributes disqualify religion as a source of moral guidance.

 4) Courage, not Fear

 We need the courage to face the issues of global concern.
 And, we need the courage to address the aberrant behavior of people place profit above ethical and respectful behavior.
 This opposes the cultural narrative and why we each need to question the cultural narrative every day.
 Fear is what the cultural narrative uses to manipulate.
 Courage to do the right thing can be the basis for guiding principles without religion.
 This is because religion is the main propagator of fear.

 Above all, fill your life with hope and allow yourself to become vulnerable.
 Open your eyes to social injustice.
 Learn to live a courageous life.
 Face your fears.

 5) Morality, not Religion

 Morality does not have a basis in religion.
 Ethics and respect for everyone and every living thing do not require membership in any belief system.
 In fact, religion is anything but an example of moral behavior.
 In the past, it has been the basis of many of the world’s darkest times.
 And, the religious extremist uses groupthink manipulation today as in times past.
 The disease of religion propagates all the same old prejudice and hate.
 Morality based on reason, ethics, respect, and courage is far superior.